REPAIRS AND RESTORATION TO CLUMBER CHURCH IN 2017 - PAGE 1

 PAINTING THE EXTERIOR

-We started painting last week, but rain put a hold on major progress.
+We started painting the last week in March 2017, but rain put a hold on major progress.
 Work started in earnest this week and Mark, our contractor, has advised that the work is almost done.

 Mark has confirmed that the painting of the exterior was completed on April 12 2017.
 So we can say now that "The Final Push" is well and truly underway.
 A major task undertaken and completed in the Final Push phase!